ksylvan/vpn-server/README.md

 to understand how we generate the Linux user password hashes to make or modify user accounts on the VPN server.

-To make sure this works, make sure that the `./bin/mkpasswd` script works:
+To ensure this works, make sure that the `./bin/mkpasswd` script works:

       ./bin/mkpasswd TestTheHash
       $6$JBPVsmzre/hFkiFF$RfmrOFdkXs.QNF515TIGtokseUafj[...]